vsdmars/rmqctl/README.rst

 Contact
 -------
-Bug, feature request, welcome to shoot me a email at:
+Bug, feature requests, welcome to shoot me an email at:

 **vsdmars<at>gmail.com**